mychelsegrini/randomPasta/README.md

-This simple project was built as an activty at the Technology and Leadership Institute (Inteli), located in São Paulo, Brazil.
+This simple project was built as an activity at the Technology and Leadership Institute (Inteli), located in São Paulo, Brazil.
 It lies on a "game" within a webpage with a fish (a shark) that moves with the mouse pointer.
 In the background, alongside a sea wallpaper, there are some elements:

 1) A generic island;
 2) Part of the Bikini Bottom;